#Home Review: Satisfying and soulful Onam watch

 Cast: Indrans, Sreenath Bhasi, Naslen Gafoor, Manju Pillai, Johnny Anthony

 Just like his previous movies (Philp and the Monkey Pen, Jo and the Boy), Rojin Thomas’s #Home is yet another feel-good drama that we desperately need in these uncertain times.
-It had been quite a while since we enjoyed a good heartwarming story in Malayalam.
+It had been quite a while since I enjoyed a good heartwarming story in Malayalam.

 #Home has five members in the family, the father who concedes to the emotional gap with his children, the mother who tries to hold the family together, the grandfather with deteriorating memory, and two sons who are typical GenZ templates.